 Meal plan to reduce waste.

 Pack a lunch in a reusable container.
 Leftovers make exciting lunches.
-And we're slowly replacing our plastic food containers with glass/ceramic options.
+And we've replaced our plastic containers with glass/ceramic (viva Mason jars!).

 Say no to bottled water.
 Necessary in some instances, but not many.
 Not at home (use a water filter).
 Often not while traveling.
 If it's not safe to drink the local water, refill from larger containers.
 Bring a water bottle (we have SIGGS).
 And TSA tip: bring it through security empty, then fill it on the other side.

 Bring your own mug.
 Bonus: you might get a discount.
-I have a reusable cup sleeve stashed in my purse for when we go to Starbucks on a whim (i.e. without mugs).
+I stash a reusable cup sleeve in my purse for when we go to Starbucks on a whim (i.e. without mugs).

 Skip the fancy gadgets.
-Blending a smoothie?
-Use a blender.
+Making a smoothie?
+Grab the blender.
 Grinding pepper?
-Step away from the batteries.
+Exercise those arms.

 Eat more fruits and veggies.
-Producing plants uses less energy than producing meat.
+Producing plants requires less energy than producing meat.

-Support variety — monocultures are bad.
+Support variety.
+Monocultures are bad.
 Buy heirloom tomatoes and purple carrots.
+Good for the environment, fun to eat.

 Include local and seasonal produce in your diet.
 Enjoy the mango, but toss in local apples too.
 In season tastes better anyway.